MegaBedder/my-awesome-lua/README.md

   - [Lua Repo](https://github.com/lua/lua) - The official Lua repo, as seen by the Lua team, mirrored to GitHub.

 ### Dialects, flavors and implementations
-- [Titan](http://titan-lang.org) [[Slides]](http://www.lua.org/wshop17/Gualandi.pdf) - a system programming language, designed to be a statically-typed, ahead-of-time (AOT) compiled sister language to Lua, focused on performance.
-It is designed to seemlessly interoperate with Lua.
-  - [Pallene](https://github.com/pallene-lang/pallene) [[Slides]](https://gligneul.github.io/luaworkshop2018/) - a statically typed, ahead-of-time (AOT) compiled sister language to Lua, with a focus on performance.
-Pallene is also designed to seamlessly interoperate with Lua.
 - [Terra](http://terralang.org/) - a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
 - [Céu](http://www.ceu-lang.org/) - a reactive language that aims to offer a higher-level and safer alternative to C. “Structured Synchronous Reactive Programming”
 - [Lua Implementations](http://lua-users.org/wiki/LuaImplementations) - Reimplementations of Lua compilers and interpreters.